 Council Meetings: Current (or Next) Meeting

-The Pacific Fishery Management Council (Council) and its advisory bodies will meet March 7-13, 2014 in Sacramento, California to address issues related to salmon, Pacific halibut, groundfish, coastal pelagic species, highly migratory species, and habitat matters.
-The March meeting of the Council and its advisory entities will be held at the following location:
+The Pacific Fishery Management Council (Council) and its advisory bodies will meet September 10-17, 2014 in Spokane, Washington to address issues related to management of groundfish, highly migratory species, coastal pelagic species, salmon, ecosystem management, and habitat matters.

-- Download the PDF version of the March 2014 Meeting Notice and Agenda (includes April 2014 single-page agenda graphic)
+- Download a PDF copy of the September 2014 meeting notice and agenda

 - Adopt inseason adjustments to the current groundfish fishery.

-Please refer to the detailed draft proposed agenda for a complete list of issues to be addressed.
-A schedule of advisory group meetings is provided on the last pages of the agenda.
-Copies of briefing materials prepared for the meeting can be found on the March 2014 briefing book webpage.
+A complete list of issues to be addressed is provided in the proposed meeting agenda.
+A schedule of advisory group meetings is provided on the last pages of the proposed meeting agenda.
+Copies of briefing materials prepared for the meeting can be found on our website www.pcouncil.org by August 29.

 The public is encouraged to comment, either verbally at the meeting or in writing.
 Timing of agenda items may change as the meeting progresses, and items not completed on the scheduled day will be carried over to later in the meeting, usually the next day.